shiftkey/blog/_posts/2011-07-08-doing-the-build-server-dance-with-nuget.md

 As I wasn't really familiar with the process of creating the .nuspec file (sorry [Damo][2], your NDC talk was a long time ago :)) I decided to go and craft it by hand.
 I used this [blog post][3] by [Joshua Flanagan][4] (including a good reference [nuspec file][5]) to get started.

 And that's about it.
-Put that into my build folder along with the NuGet.exe - I grabbed the latest one from the 1.4 OOB build on [NuGet CI server][6] due to an issue with how it parses the <files> element.
+Put that into my build folder along with the NuGet.exe - I grabbed the latest one from the 1.4 OOB build on [NuGet CI server][6] due to an issue with how it parses the &lt;files&gt; element.
 This should be part of the next release.

 ## Building the package on the server